facelessuser/coloraide/docs/src/markdown/strings.md

     ```

     The number of significant figures is controlled via the `precision` parameter.
 Generally, values should be between
-    [1, 17] with 17 being the largest precision that is supported by double-precision floating point numbers.
-For
+    [1, 17] with 17 being the largest precision that is supported by double-precision floating point numbers (15 is the
-    convenience, `#!py 0` can be used as a shortcut for rounding whole integers.
-Any values that exceed this
+    largest stable precision).
+For convenience, `#!py 0` can be used as a shortcut for rounding whole integers.
+Any
-    specification are ignored and full precision (`#!py 17`) is used.
+    values that exceed this specification are ignored and full precision (`#!py 17`) is used.

     This is similar to how floating point numbers actually work, the difference being that the number of significant
     figures can be controlled.
 Since this will emphasize very small values, which may be well below the resolution that